-If you are a typical lawyer, you don't do sales, nor do you want to do sales.
+If you are a typical lawyer, you don't do business development, nor do you want to do it.
 Your legal expertise and the firm's reputation are what bring in the business, and that's the way you like it.
 As far as possible, you'd like to be left alone to get on with dealing with pressing legal issues that you need to address for your clients.

 But even the most successful firms, with loyal clients and a reputation for expertise, cannot rest on their laurels.
 Other firms are out there competing more ferociously than ever, and traditional pricing models are under threat.
 Making sure your firm has a pipeline of new clients is vital and you can play a key part in helping your law firm to achieve its growth targets.

 The sales attitude

 As it happens, lawyers' reluctance to sell can be a trump card.
 Clients don't like being sold to either.
 They want to feel that you care more about their problems than your billable hours.

-So individual partners and associates network, while you have employees to deal with ‘marketing' and ‘business development'.
+So individual partners and associates tend to network, while you have employees to deal with ‘marketing' and ‘business development'.
 That is excellent.
 It plays to your strengths and lets you use your time effectively.

 By all means employ people to do the work that doesn't need a partner's involvement.
 Better yet, get the partners out of the way.
 Give your employees the power to make decisions, support and motivate them.
 But recognise that sometimes fee-earners need to get their hands dirty too.

 Before you do anything about reaching out to new clients, focus on your existing clients.
-If nothing else, getting repeat business is cheaper and easier than winning new clients.
-So stay in contact with them.
-Make sure you really understand their needs.
-Deliver excellent service.
+If nothing else, repeat business is much easier to win.
+So stay in contact with them and stay 'front of mind'.

 If you're building relationships with individual contacts at commercial clients, you'll have a strong lead into any new company they move to.